 1. Employee Assistance Programs and employee benefit plans in Saskatchewan

 An Employee Assistance Program (EAP) provides confidential services and support programs to help an employee through a difficult time.
 The program offers a range of assistance services that cover a variety of different topics including challenges a person might be facing with work, family, finances, home, and more.
 Access to the EAP extends beyond the employee and anyone in their family can also benefit from the resources available through the program.

 Some employee benefit plans in Saskatchewan put in place a long time ago never had an EAP added and because carriers charge an extra premium for this benefit.
 Today, some carriers include EAP’s at no extra cost as part of their extended health benefits.
 And even when there is a cost, EAP rates are still quite low for the value that these programs offer.
-We’ve heard feedback that any employee who visits their EAP resource website has been guaranteed to find something that would benefit them or their family.
+We’ve heard feedback that any employee who visits their EAP resource website will surely find something that would benefit them or their family.
 The services available through an EAP are extremely helpful, and best of all for the employee, they are free to use.
 It is a wonderful resource for employees and their families.

 2. Critical Illness Coverage

 Critical Illness coverage provides a tax-free lump sum payout to an employee in the event that they receive a diagnosis of a critical illness.
 If a carrier offers this type of coverage, they will provide a list of applicable critical illnesses that they cover, with cancer, stroke and heart attack being the most common.
 The full list of illnesses can be up to 30 different kinds of covered conditions.
 If a person is diagnosed with something from this list, they can apply for the benefit.